vggls/medical_xai/README.md

-*This repo contains material and code of the M.Sc. thesis in AI @ NCSR Demokritos & University of Piraeus, Athens, Greece <br>
+*This repo contains material and code of the M.Sc. thesis in AI @ NCSR Demokritos & University of Piraeus <br>
 originally titled "Grad-CAM vs HiResCAM: A comparative study via quantitative evaluation metrics" [text link](https://dione.lib.unipi.gr/xmlui/bitstream/handle/unipi/15495/Lamprou_mtn2107.pdf?sequence=1)*

 ## Title: On the evaluation of deep learning interpretability methods for medical images under the scope of faithfulness